debdeb18/MIPS-pipeline-implementation-in-C/README.md

 //to be updated

 ## Description Detail

-file structure could be seen from `folder structure.txt` file
+The program takes binary file, containing instruction in MIPS format, as input and produce output in terminal

-The program takes binary file as input and produce output shown in terminal
+A few hazard handlings is included to enhance the pipeline performance, such as by forwarding, stalling, and/or early branch resolution.

 Some provided input files:
 - fib.bin